Up Next at Theatre Novi Most

-Theatre Novi Most will present a full production of Sickle, by Abbey Fenbert, May 2-11, 2025 at Mixed Blood Theatre.
-Tickets available spring 2025.
+Theatre Novi Most will present a full production of Sickle, by Abbey Fenbert, May 1-10, 2025 at Mixed Blood Theatre in Minneapolis, MN.
+Tickets available now at the link below.

 About the show